tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows the final setup window, select the box to start the synchronization process and select install.](images/azureadready.png "Azure AD Connect Ready to configure")

-7. After a few minutes, the Azure AD Connect installation will complete.
+7. After a few minutes, the Azure AD Connect installation will be complete.
 Select **Exit**.

     ![The installation is complete, and the Configuration complete window will be present.](images/AADCcomplete.png "The Configuration is completed window")